HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 ## Compute property recommendations: A collaborative filtering approach

-At HouseTrip you can find the perfect place for your next holiday over a set of more than 300.000 properties all over the world.
-Searching inside such a large set of properties can be at time overwhelming, doesn't matter how good is the search experience of your system.
+At HouseTrip you can find the perfect place for your next holiday over a set of more than 300,000 properties all over the world.
+Searching inside such a large set of properties can be at time overwhelming, doesn't matter how good the search experience is within your system.

 Recommender Systems are considered a solid and effective solution to this problem.
 They complement the search experience of the website by suggesting items that are relevant to the user.